Ouxsoft/phpmarkup/docs/project/elements.rst

 LHTML Elements
 --------------
-To allow for library reuse LivingMarkup comes packaged with only LHTML ``Elements`` used for test.
+To allow for library reuse PHPMarkup comes packaged with only LHTML ``Elements`` used for test.
 For additional Elements, see:
  * [Hoopless](https://github.com/ouxsoft/hoopless)